Jhonneg/PongJS/README.md

 # pongJS

-A Multiplayer pong game built in the html canvas using JavaScript.
+A Multiplayer pong game built with JavaScript, Node.js and Socket.io.